DavidCastilloAlvarado/Self_driving_car/simulator/readme.md

 # How_to_simulate_a_self_driving_car
 This is the code for "How to Simulate a Self-Driving Car" by Siraj Raval on Youtube

-# This video will be released on Wednesday, May 17th at 10 AM PST.
-This code is a work in progress.
+# This code is a work in progress.

 ## Overview